mutohq/JSAlerts/README.md

 10. animateInDuration and animateOutDuration are functioning.
 11. Any errors during promise resolution are caught and reported on the console.
 At this point, no errors are reported, but can be altered in the future.
 12. Events are supported.
+13. Fade and Slide animations have been completed.
+These are placeholder animations that can be used right out of the box.
+Can add other custom animations.